Original air date: 1F17

 Production code: 9/11/1994

-Allison Taylor, a new girl at school, proves to be better at Lisa in the classroom and on the saxophone.
+Allison Taylor (voiced by Winona Ryder), a new girl at school, proves to be better at Lisa in the classroom and on the saxophone.
 Meanwhile, Homer sells sugar found on the street after a truck crash.

 This episode contains examples of:

 - The Ace: Allison, to the point that Lisa feels threatened by her.

 - Acquired Situational Narcissism: A funny version.
 As his speech to Marge demonstrates, Homer thinks having a big pile of sugar in his back yard makes him a king among men.

 - Ad-Break Double-Take: Subverted.
 Lisa tires herself up while having a saxophone duel against Allison, triggering a fade-to-black when fainting.
 When she wakes up, she's told Allison won the part, prompting her to scream as another fade out occurs.
 Except the ad break doesn't come, but rather a phony double take follows showing the exact same scene.
 When she wakes up, she's told Allison won the part, except "this time it's NOT a dream!", prompting her to scream as a third fade out occurs and the actual break finally begins.
 The scene that comes after the actual break is not a double take at all.